 That aside, and the fact it tends to stick to pretty much the same note and shade throughout, it does worm its way inside your head, ‘Sombrero Fallout’, coming across like Neil Young borrowing the do do de doos from ‘Walk On The Wild Side’, and dreamily wistful love song ‘Millie’ which ably supports one reviewer’s comparison to Elliot Smith.
 He’s an acquired taste, but if the lo-fi intimacy of those aforementioned singing within the dream appeals, the so may this.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the KRIS WOODBIRD – Monsters Of Heart link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the KRIS WOODBIRD – Monsters Of Heart link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]